SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![SAP BPA Image 1](img/SPA-BPA-1.jpg)

-The "Action" component needs to be associatd with a destination.
+The "Action" component needs to be associated with a destination.
 In order to create the destination, you will need "REST" connectivity information from your broker.
 Navigate to your AEM Cloud Console, you will select the Cluster Manager and then you will select your broker.
 From there, you will select the “Connect” option at the top.
 On this screen, make sure that the “View By” is set to Protocol as the first step.
 From there, expand the REST protocol and everything you need to create the destination will be visible.

 ![SAP BPA Image 2](img/AEM-2.jpg)

 ### Navigate to the BTP Cloud Cockpit
-Once you have the connectivity information, Navigate to the Destinatios Section within the BTP Cockpit, Select the “New Destination” option.
+Once you have the connectivity information, Navigate to the Destinations Section within the BTP Cockpit, Select the “New Destination” option.
 You will be creating a destination called “AEMBROKERREST”.

 ![BPA Image 20](img/BPA-20.jpg)